 At the Columbus Symphony Orchestra, we welcome music lovers of all kinds.
 We’d like to offer those of you not as familiar with attending a classical music concert some guidelines.
 We hope that this will make your experience, and the experience of those around you, that much better.
 Enjoy the concert!

-Unless the concert is deemed a “sing-a-long”, you may want to leave the music making to the ensemble… even if you really do know the whole first movement of Beethoven’s Seventh.
+Quiet Company: Unless the concert is deemed a “sing-a-long”, you will want to leave the music making to the ensemble… even if you really do know the whole first movement of Beethoven’s Seventh.
 The people around you probably know it too and would rather hear the orchestra’s rendition.
 Silence all cell phones, alarms, or other audible devices before the concert begins.